TauferLab/ANACIN-X/README.md

 A png file that visualizes the relationship between kernel distance and percentage of message non-determinism in your communication pattern will be produced and placed in the working directory if no absolute path is given for output or in the absolute path provided as an output file.
 Note that there's no need to include the file type (.png) at the end of your output file name, as it will be attached automatically.

-If you are generating a callstack visualization, you will need to input the following sequence of commands from within your project directory.  **Note**, the second of the following commands, running the script 'callstack_analysis.py', may take a significant amount of time to complete:
+If you are generating a callstack visualization, you will need to input the following sequence of commands from within your project directory.

+**Important**: In the second command below, the file apps/comm\_pattern\_generator/build/comm\_pattern\_generator is an executable file for your project.
+Be sure that you run the below commands on KDTS data that was generated from the same executable file as what you input below!

+**Note**, also for the second of the following commands, running the script 'callstack_analysis.py', may take a few minutes time to complete:

 ```
-python3 anacin-x/event_graph_analysis/anomaly_detection.py [Path to 'kdts.pkl' file with file name] anacin-x/event_graph_analysis/anomaly_detection_policies/naive_max.json -o flagged_indices.pkl
+python3 anacin-x/event_graph_analysis/anomaly_detection.py [Path to 'kdts.pkl' file with file name] anacin-x/event_graph_analysis/anomaly_detection_policies/all.json -o flagged_indices.pkl

 python3 anacin-x/event_graph_analysis/callstack_analysis.py ['flagged_indices.pkl file name with same path as 'kdts.pkl'] [Path to 'kdts.pkl' file with file name] apps/comm_pattern_generator/build/comm_pattern_generator

-python3 anacin-x/event_graph_analysis/visualization/visualize_callstack_report.py ['non_anomaly_report_for_policy_naive_max.txt' file name with same path as 'kdts.pkl'] --plot_type="bar_chart"
+python3 anacin-x/event_graph_analysis/visualization/visualize_callstack_report.py ['non_anomaly_report_for_policy_all.txt' file name with same path as 'kdts.pkl'] --plot_type="bar_chart"
 ```

-You will find a file title 'callstack_distribution.png' within your project directory that will visualize the callstack functions with highest graph kernel distance.
-In particular, it will visualize which callstack functions have a likely impact on non-determinism in your communication pattern.
+If the above commands completed with no errors, you will find a file titled 'callstack_distribution.png' within your project directory that will visualize the relative normalized frequencies of callstacks within your communication pattern.
+In particular, it will visualize the relative likelihood that each callstack function has an impact on non-determinism in your communication pattern.

 If you're doing your work and producing visualizations on a remote machine, remember to copy your png image(s) to your local machine using a tool like scp to view the image.